 Status and Distribution

 Widespread and local to locally common across much of the British Isles.
-Apparently absent from the Western and Northern Isles of Scotland, Isle of Man and the Channel Islands.
+Recorded from the Outer Hebrides for the first time in 2019 (South Uist, J. Kemp pers. comm.) but appently absent from the Northern Isles of Scotland, Isle of Man and the Channel Islands.

 Foodplant and Larval Feeding Signs

 Pinus sylvestris (scots pine), see distribution map, and less commonly on Larix europeas (larch).
 Bred from Pinus contorta (lodgepole pine) in County Fermanagh in 1974.

 Mines the needles and later feeds in shoots and on spun needles.

 An experienced (deceased) micro-lepidopterist noted breeding the moth from a larva on Myrica gale (bog-myrtle) in 1972.
 No further comment is made in the diary entry and the information was not included in any subsequent publication so the circumstances of the finding and likelihood or otherwise of an error cannot be examined further.

 Heaths, mosses, moorland edge, woodland, parks and gardens, wherever the larval foodplant is found.